ansys/pytwin/doc/source/api/index.rst

 =============

 This section describes the core Pythonic interfaces for Twin Runtimes.
-Here, you can find the application programming interfaces for using the core Twin Runtime SDK functionalities, as well as an example of higher level abstraction class to evaluate the Runtimes.
+Here, you can find the APIs for using the core Twin Runtime SDK functionalities and an example of a higher-level abstraction class for evaluating Twin Runtimes.

 Twin Runtime SDK
 ----------------